gdesouza/conflux/docs/sessions/2025-09-29-get-page-escape-fix.md

 **Participants**: User, Gemini

 ## Objectives
-- Fix a bug in the `get-page` command where image attachment URLs were being incorrectly escaped.
+- Fix a bug in the `pull` command where image attachment URLs were being incorrectly escaped.

 ## Key Decisions
 - The root cause was identified as double escaping of backslashes.
 The `preprocessConfluenceImages` function was adding a backslash to escape underscores, and then the `html-to-markdown` library was escaping that backslash again.